 An encore of “Talking Drum/Larks Tongues in Aspic Part 2” and “In The Court of The Crimson King” rounded the evening off with the second standing ovation.

 I left the building and passed the merchandise queue which was heading out the door well onto Mare Street.

-They didn’t play anything from the era of my favorite line up.
+They didn’t play anything from the era of my favourite line up.
 They may never again but I would gladly see the band again on the off chance.
-If this is the last time that the band tour, it was the perfect way of showing how an vintage band playing old material doesn’t have to mean an evening of unchallenging nostalgia.
+If this is the last time that the band tour, it was the perfect way of showing how a vintage band playing old material doesn’t have to mean an evening of unchallenging nostalgia.

 To finish, here’s a version of “Starless” from 1974 which gives a flavour of last night.